umair9747/Genzai/README.md

 Let’s face it—CLI is functional, but not always fun.
 That’s why we’ve introduced a sleek, web-based GUI mode!
 It’s intuitive, engaging, and designed to take your productivity to the next level.
 Say goodbye to monotony and hello to efficiency. [<a href="./docs/v2.md#guimode">Learn more</a>]

 <h4>🌐 Recon Mode: Explore at Warp Speed</h4>
 Curious to see if IoT devices are lurking in a subnet?
 Or perhaps you need to probe a private network for vulnerabilities?
-Recon mode has your back, offering lightning-fast scanning to uncover hidden gems (or threats). [<a href="">Learn more</a>]
+Recon mode has your back, offering lightning-fast scanning to uncover hidden gems (or threats). [<a href="./docs/v2.md#reconmode">Learn more</a>]
 </div>

 </div>